nopnop2002/esp-idf-dual-http-server/README.md

 # esp-idf-dual-http-server
-Dual HTTP server fot ESP-IDF.
+Dual HTTP server for ESP-IDF.

 The ESP32 can use two interfaces simultaneously: WiFi and Ethernet.
 The esp-idf repository comes with many example projects.